Josh Duggar Arrested on Federal Charges, Pleads Not Guilty

 Josh Duggar is seen in a booking photo taken on Thursday, April 29, 2021.
 (Credit: United States Marshals Service)

-Josh Duggar, a former reality TV star and conservative political activist, pleaded not guilty Friday in Fayetteville, Arkansas.
+Josh Duggar, a former reality TV star and conservative political activist, pleaded not guilty to child pornography charges on Friday in Fayetteville, Arkansas.

 Duggar entered his plea via Zoom, local television station KNWA Fox 24 reported.

-He was taken into custody Thursday by the U.S. Marshals Service, according to a statement obtained by Urban Hollywood 411 from the U.S. Attorney’s Office Western District of Arkansas.
+The court appearance came after he was taken into custody on Thursday by the U.S. Marshals Service, according to a statement obtained by Urban Hollywood 411 from the U.S. Attorney’s Office Western District of Arkansas.
 The father of six is charged with receiving and possessing materials depicting the sexual abuse of children.

 “Joshua James Duggar, 33, allegedly used the internet to download child sexual abuse material.
-Duggar allegedly possessed this material, some of which depicts the sexual abuse of children under the age of 12, in May 2019,” the U.S. Attorney’s Office said.
+Duggar allegedly possessed this material, some of which depicts the sexual abuse of children under the age of 12, in May 2019,” the U.S. Attorney’s Office said in a statement.

 If convicted, he faces up to 20 years in prison and fines up to $250,000 on each count.